Polydile/dile-components/docs/crud/ajax-switch.md

 ></dile-ajax-switch>
 ```

-> This component is implemented with dile-ajax component.
-So, read the [dile-ajax docs](/crud/ajax/) to get more information on configuration options.
+> This component is implemented with the `dile-ajax` component, so refer to the [dile-ajax documentation](/crud/ajax/) for more information on configuration requirements.

 ### Properties